spryker-sdk/frontend-sniffer/README.md

 - [collector](https://github.com/spryker-sdk/frontend-sniffer/blob/master/config/collector.js)
 - [sniffer](https://github.com/spryker-sdk/frontend-sniffer/blob/master/config/sniffer.js)

-Each configuration has a default filename:

-- collector: `frontend-sniffer.collector.config.js`
-- sniffer: `frontend-sniffer.config.js`

-You can override them by:

-- run `frontend-sniffer --config ./path/to/config/file.js`
-- run `frontend-sniffer --config ./path/to/config/folder`, where the folder contains a default configuration filename
-- place a configuaration with default filename in your target path
-- place a configuaration with default filename in your current path

 Each option will be evaluated by the tool, and if no configuration is found, the default one will be used.

 ## Terminal usage